aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

     ],
 ```

-Note that I have added a third connection named `session`.
+Note that I have added a third connection named `session` that we will use for the session driver connection.

 ### Step 6 - Add a SESSION_CONNECTION setting to the .env file

-Add a SESSION_CONNECTION to select the 'session' connection we added in the previous section
+Add a `SESSION_CONNECTION` setting to select the `session` connection we added in the previous section:

 ```ini
 #choose the 'session' connection inside the 'redis' driver array in config/database.php